This lovely Matcha Kasutera (Green Tea Castella) is a must try. Its delicate texture and wonderful flavor is a real treat served with a cup of tea.

 - ¾ cup (115g) bread flour

 - 2 tbsp (10g) matcha (green tea powder)

 - 2 tbsp mirin

-To serve, cut off edges on three sides except the browned top with a very sharp knife.
-Cut into thick slices using a sawing motion and serve with a cup of tea.
+- To serve, cut off edges on all sides except the top and bottom with a very sharp knife.
+Then cut into thick slices using a sawing motion.

 If you are planning to use a wooden mold, do check out my dear friend’s blog Anncoo Journal who has also been bitten by the “kasutera bug”. 🙂